Savory Sweet Potato Pie with Sausage and Oat Crumble

 - Press the rounds into muffin tins.
 Pierce pie crust with a fork on the bottom and sides for venting.

-- Put these in the freezer for 15 minutes.
+- Put these in the freezer for a minimum 15 minutes.
 Grease a piece of parchment paper and press into the crust, fill with pie weights to the very top.
 Parbake the crusts for 12 minutes in a preheated 375º oven.
 Allow to cool for a bit, and remove the weights from the pies.

-- Scoop flesh from skin of sweet potatoes and mash in a large mixing bowl- discarding skin
+- Scoop cooled flesh from skin of sweet potatoes and mash in a large mixing bowl- discarding skin

 - In a small food processor, mix oatmeal, pecans some pepper, dry mustard, sugar, and a pinch of salt.